 In the modern world, impactful and prolific innovation is increasingly critical to company success.
 Some companies are learning that lack of diversity and inclusion in their ranks is inhibiting innovation.
 You’ve surely seen the headlines and statistics around the lack of diversity and inclusion in tech.
 For a shocking, real-world example of the result, check out the “racist paper towel dispenser” that was clearly an end-product of a team that lacked internal diversity and interest in the marketplace they intended to serve.
+In 2019, an inclusion culture drives innovation.

 On the other side of the coin, there are also companies discovering that one benefit of becoming more inclusive organizationally is a corresponding improvement in the ability to quickly leverage the diverse perspectives and experiences of each member of the workforce to innovate new products and user experiences.
 Ultimately, a high-trust environment with significant diversity can develop quickly into a culture of meaningful innovation.
 An innovation culture is one in which employees feel that their company places a high value on the contribution of diverse ideas from everyone without placing blame on ideas that fail.
 Instead, all ideas are encouraged and employees are empowered to test those ideas in an atmosphere of experimentation and learning agility.
 Empowering employees to be experimental without fear of failure fosters even more employee engagement and organizational success.